Is it career progression or your kids? A Friday night out or a hot cup of coffee? What gets you out of bed in the morning?

 Where Buddhism teaches you to shed the things you crave to find freedom and peace, ikigai is about appreciating and consciously enjoying those things once you have them.

-Mogi uses the example of a tea pouring ceremony and the daily routine of a Sumo wrestler, both of which require the application of the pillars.
+Mogi uses the examples of a tea-pouring ceremony and the daily routine of a Sumo wrestler, both of which require the application of the pillars.
 Taken in this way, ikigai can be found in simple pleasures, like your weekend hobby or morning exercise routine.
 Iikigai teaches you to look forward to something and savor the moment when it arrives.

 Taking the cue from the four elements diagram, seeking your ikigai is akin to finding your dream job.